Registered CFS 2023 Participants Click Here!

 • One-on-one support with CFAC staff aimed at helping you create your own unique farm business plan.

-• Creation of a farmer resume that will help secure land lease options by showing land-owners you’re confident and dedicated to running a successful farm.
+• Creation of a farm business plan that will help secure land lease options by showing land-owners you’re confident and dedicated to running a successful farm.
 If you decide to post a Land Seeker listing on the Farm Link Montana site, your listing will carry a Certified Farm Startup stamp, as proof you have completed the required curriculum.

 • A diverse, inclusive network of new and experienced farmers!
 We’re committed to building a safe, supportive network for all trainees, free from discrimination on the basis of race, ethnicity, national origin, sex, sexual orientation, gender identity and expression, disability, religion, veteran status, military obligations, or marital status.